Richmond County Savings Foundation

 Alignment with RCSF Priorities

 • Staten Island Focus: Must serve Staten Island residents in need.
-Organizations should be Staten Island-based nonprofits with clear ties to the community.
+Organisations should be Staten Island-based non-profits with clear ties to the community.

 • Measurable Impact: The foundation evaluates grants based on potential impact, particularly considering the income level of beneficiaries and size of constituency served.

-• Transformative Change: The Innovation Grant example demonstrates RCSF's interest in supporting organizations that create significant, lasting community change beyond typical programmatic work.
+• Transformative Change: The Game Changer Grant and large signature grants go to projects demonstrating significant, lasting community change beyond typical programmatic work.

 Recent Successful Projects